pcianelli/DailyDose/resources/design-document.md

       contain invalid characters: `" ' \`
     * If the med name contains invalid characters, will throw an `InvalidAttributeValueException`
-    * If no med found on the table, will throw an `UnableToFindMedicationTableException`
+    * If no med found on the table, will throw an `UnableToFindMedicationException`
-    * If the med can not be deleted to the Medication Table, will throw an `UnableToDeleteMedicationTableException`
+    * If the med can not be deleted to the Medication Table, will throw an `UnableToDeleteMedicationException`

 ![Sequence Diagram remove medication.png](..%2F..%2F..%2FDesktop%2FNSS%2FSequence%20Diagram%20remove%20medication.png)